charlesreid1/charlesreid1.github.io/pelican/content/rosalind-06-euler-path-part-01.md

 ## Transform the Problem: Hamiltonian Paths to Eulerian Paths

-The change in the problem representation (kmers as vertices to kmers as edges) changes the problem of finding the **Hamiltonian path** (a path through the graph that visits every _vertex_ exactly once) into the probelm of finding the **Eulerian path**
+The change in the problem representation (k-mers as vertices to k-mers as edges) changes the problem of finding the **Hamiltonian path** (a path through the graph that visits every _vertex_ exactly once) into the problem of finding the **Eulerian path**
 (a path through the graph that visits every _edge_ exactly once).

 # An Example